The double hull VLCC 'Limburg', b.

 double hull bounded by vertical webs and horizontal

-The reason why the explosion did not expand upwards
+the explosion did not expand upwards and blow up

-the side shell blow out from inside, where the resistance
+deck.
+Thus the side shell blow out from inside,

-'Limburg' panicked (she was three miles from the port)
+panicked (she was three miles from shore) and

-and jumped overboard but were quickly picked up by boats
+jumped overboard but were quickly picked up by

 The double hull VLCC was quite new and it is a well known